Looking at cars and not sure about all the terminology? Buyers often ask about capped price servicing, what it covers, and whether it’s worthwhile.

 Whether you opt for capped price servicing or not, car insurance can provide an additional safety net for your motoring lifestyle.
 No servicing agreement will cover the cost of having a collision…but your insurance will be there to provide a soft landing.

-Check out our car insurance plans here.
+While you’re considering capped price servicing check out our car insurance plans here.
+Or, just: